gbdrt/mu-ppl/README.md

 # µ-PPL

-mu-PPL is a micro probabilistic programming language (PPL) on top of Python (mu is for the greek later µ).
+mu-PPL is a micro probabilistic programming language (PPL) on top of Python (mu is for the greek letter µ).
 Following recent PPLs ([WebPPL](http://webppl.org/), [Pyro](https://pyro.ai/), [Gen.jl](https://www.gen.dev/)) mu-PPL provides the following probabilistic operators:

 - `sample` to draw a sample from a distribution